Zeta Reticuli: Alleged debris disk

 Zeta Reticuli has no known planets.
 In 2002, ζ^{1} was examined at an infrared wavelength of 25 μm, but no indication of an excess of infrared radiation was found.

 In 2007, the Spitzer Space Telescope was used to find an apparent infrared excess at a wavelength of 70 μm around ζ^{2}.
 This radiation was attributed to emission by a debris disk with a mean temperature of 150 K, theorized to be orbiting the host star at a distance of 4.3 AU.
 In 2010, the Herschel Space Observatory, a telescope with a comparatively superior spatial resolution and, unlike Spitzer, able to resolve radiation excesses beyond the wavelength of 70 μm, determined the infrared excess as coming from a two-lobed structure that looked like a debris disk seen edge-on.
 This debris disk interpreted as an analogy to the Kuiper belt with a semi-major axis of 100 AU and a temperature of 30–40 K.

 However, observations with ALMA from October and November 2017 revealed that the structure observed by Herschel shows no common proper motion with Zeta Reticuli.
 In these observations, no significant flux has been detected around ζ^{2}, showing that the alleged debris disk is not real, but rather a case of background confusion.
 The observations demonstrate the need to follow up Herschel observations of debris disks.

 In UFO folklore

 The bestseller The Interrupted Journey (1966) about Barney and Betty Hill reproduced a "star map" drawn by Betty, allegedly based on one she saw aboard an alien spaceship.
 Based on the map, a fan of the book named Marjorie Fish speculated that the aliens might originate from Zeta Reticuli.
 By 1974, the Hill case was referred to as the Zeta Reticuli incident.

 In the episode entitled "Encyclopaedia Galactica" (S01E12) of the limited series Cosmos (1980), Carl Sagan demonstrated that the Hill map bore no resemblance to the real-life map.

 In the broadcast UFO Cover Up?
-Live (1988), alleged government informant "Falcon" (Richard Doty) spread tales of Majestic 12, a hidden cabal that supposedly has made a secret treaty with grey aliens from Zeta Reticuli who operate out of Area 51.
-Alleged Area 51 worker Bob Lazar has spread similar tales of aliens from Zeta Reticuli.
+Live (1988), alleged government informant "Falcon" (Richard Doty) spread stories of Majestic 12, a hidden cabal that supposedly has made a secret treaty with grey aliens from Zeta Reticuli who operate out of Area 51.
+Alleged Area 51 worker Bob Lazar has spread similar stories of aliens from Zeta Reticuli.